TheresaLui/SelfHelpContent_v2/articles/problemscopingques.orcas.quota/mariadb-quota.md

             "visibility": "quotaSubType != null && quotaSubType == enableregion",
             "order": 2,
             "controlType": "dropdown",
-            "displayLabel":"Please choose the region in which you want to have MySQL Server", "watermarkText":"Choose a region",
+            "displayLabel":"Please choose the region in which you want to have MariaDB Server", "watermarkText":"Choose a region",
             "required": true,
             "dynamicDropdownOptions": {